munirercan/munirercan.github.io/README.md

 Dimensions do not change: 64x17x128

-**15.** Add residuals from result of step 12: 64x17x128
-Tranformer Encoder ends here
+:foot: **15.** Add residuals from result of step 12: 64x17x128 Tranformer Encoder ends here

-**16.** Learnable class embedding that we added to our input at step 3 is used for image representation.
+:foot: **16.** Learnable class embedding that we added to our input at step 3 is used for image representation.
 It is the first row in our input.

 cls = out[:,0]